Jasonpat/comparative-oncogenomics-canine-feline-mammary-cancer/README.md

 ## Citation

-Patergiannakis IS, Pappas IS.
+Patergiannakis I.-S., Pappas IS.
 Comparative oncogenomics of canine and feline mammary cancer reveals a conserved and tractable oncogenic core with human breast cancer concordance.
-[Journal], [Year].
+[Journal], 2026.
 DOI: pending.